Help Us To End Overdose!

 brooke.mulcahy@cayaclinic.com

 Brooke has worked in the mental health field since 2012.
-As a therapist, she will work with you to find empowerment and build a life worth living.
-Brooke takes a strengths-based approach to support you in finding your own inner wisdom.
-She uses an eclectic approach to tailor therapy to your individual needs and your personal goals.
+As a therapist, she will work with your strengths to empower you to build a life that you experience as worth living.
+Brooke believes in working with you as a whole person and uses an eclectic approach to meet your individual needs and support you in your personal goals.
 Brooke has extensive training and experience working with folks to find their own path to recovery from trauma and dissociation, body image and disordered eating, and substance use.
 Brooke is an advocate for compassionate care that is rooted in harm reduction and Health at Every Size.
-She often uses Dialectical Behavior Therapy (DBT), interventions based in Internal Family Systems (IFS) Therapy (also known as parts-work), Cognitive Behavior Therapy, and incorporates somatic (body-based) interventions.
+Her approach is informed by Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS) Therapy (also known as parts-work), Cognitive Behavior Therapy, and somatic (body-based) approaches.
+Brooke is also able to offer Ketamine-Assisted Psychotherapy (KAP).
 Beyond the therapy room, Brooke loves to explore the world through travel and food.
 She finds her own grounding practices through reading and yoga.
 Most of all, she loves spending time with her rescue dog, Griffey.

 Kailey Peterson, MSW, LCSW, CSAC